github/site-policy/Policies/github-terms-of-service.md

 #### 4. User Account Security
 &dagger; We offer tools (such as two-factor authentication) to help you maintain your Account's security, but you are ultimately responsible for keeping your Account (and its Content) secure while you use our Service.

+You:

+- are responsible for:

-- You are responsible for all content posted and activity that occurs under your Account (even when content is posted by others who have Accounts under your Account).
+  - all content posted and activity that occurs under your Account (even when content is posted by others who have Accounts under your Account).
-- You are responsible for maintaining the security of your Account and password.
-GitHub cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
+  - maintaining the security of your Account and password (GitHub cannot and will not be liable for any loss or damage from your failure to comply with this security obligation).

-- You will promptly [notify GitHub](https://support.github.com/contact) if you become aware of any unauthorized use of, or access to, our Service through your Account, including any unauthorized use of your password or Account.
+- will promptly [notify GitHub](https://support.github.com/contact) if you become aware of any unauthorized use of, or access to, our Service through your Account (including any unauthorized use of your password or Account).

 #### 5. Additional Terms
 &dagger; In some situations, third parties' terms may apply to your use of GitHub.

+For example, you:

-For example, you may be a member of an organization on GitHub with its own terms or license agreements; you may download an application that integrates with GitHub; or you may use GitHub to authenticate to another service.
+  - may be a member of an Organization on GitHub with its own terms or license agreements
+  - might download a third-party application having its own terms and that integrates with GitHub
+  - might use GitHub to authenticate to another third-party service with its own terms

 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

 <TABLE>
  <TR>
-   <TD VALIGN="TOP">&dagger; You are a government User, or a User accessing or using any GitHub Service in a government capacity.
+   <TD VALIGN="TOP">&dagger; You are accessing or using any GitHub Service in a government capacity
 </TD>
    <TD VALIGN="TOP">
     <details>
       <summary open="false">:collapsible:</summary>
 <BR>

-&dagger; This [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies to such users
+&dagger; The [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies to such access and use
     </details>
    </TD>
  </TR>